Richard Baker Quintet

 Devon Harrison is one of the most versatile and charismatic jazz singers currently performing in the Midlands today.
 His rich baritone voice, very reminiscent of Johnny Hartman, so easily seductive in popular ballads such as: Misty, Body and Soul and My Funny Valentine, also demonstrates controlled power and flexibility in a variety of mid and up tempo Jazz, Blues and Soul Classics.

 Devon has performed extensively in the UK and worldwide with orchestras, show bands and jazz ensembles.
 Including residencies at “Jazz after Dark” in Soho, London.

 Completing the Quintet are Clive Morton (bs), Al Gurr (keys) and Keith York (dms).

 The Scott Hamilton Quartet

 This will be a TICKETED event, tickets will be on sale from November.
-If you want to be kept informed please sign up for our newsletter.
+If you would like to be kept informed please sign up for our newsletter '.

 Legendary American tenor star Scott Hamilton back in Worcestershire, but appearing at Severn Jazz for the first time, is joined by his regular, all-star UK band.
 Hamilton was born in Rhode Island in 1954 and, after moving to New York, cut his teeth in Benny Goodman’s band.
 He soon formed his own quartet, got signed to the legendary Concord record label, and collaborated with the likes of Woody Herman, Tony Bennett, Warren Vache and George Wein’s Newport Jazz Festival All Stars.
 Now based in Italy, Scott regularly tours across Europe and beyond, playing mainstream jazz and standards of the highest quality.